-KATHERINE E. L. CHAMBERS, TREASURER; TERM EXPIRES JULY 1, 2012
+KATHERINE E. L. CHAMBERS, TREASURER; TERM EXPIRES JULY 1, 2012.

-Ms. Chambers. a resident of Milford, New Hampshire, is the Business Manager for SAU #38, administering the Monadnock Regional School District, the Hinsdale School District, and the Winchester School District.
-Prior to this, she served as the Finance Director, and finally Town Administrator for the Town of Milford over a period of fourteen years.
+Ms. Chambers, a resident of Milford, New Hampshire, is the Business Administrator for the Milford School District.
+She previously served as Business Manager for SAU #38, administering the Monadnock Regional School District, the Hinsdale School District and the Winchester School District.
+Prior to that, she served as the Finance Director, and finally Town Administrator for the Town of Milford over a period of fourteen years.
 She has served on numerous charitable and governmental boards and committees in addition to helping found a library in the Town of Inlet, New York.
 Ms. Chambers holds a Bachelor of Science in Economics from the Wharton School of the University of Pennsylvania.